 - Enable children to use their acquired skills and knowledge to observe, question and think

-- Be respectful of cultural differences and abilities of all children
+- Be respectful of the diversity of our school, its community and abilities of all children

 “It is not what you do for your children by what you have taught them to do for themselves that would make them successful human beings”

-From our 3 year cycle the termly plans are devised to ensure there is a clear sequence of learning.
+From our 3-year cycle, the termly overview is devised to ensure there is a clear sequence of learning.
 We have purposely limited the number of different aspects studied within a subject area to enable us to deepen learning.

 ‘Child talk’ has become a strength, enabling teachers to help children develop a rich vocabulary and language.
-With careful use of questioning teachers are able to check children’s understanding and also challenge them.
+Using some of the principle of Metacognition; ‘Think, Pair, Share’, and the careful use of questioning, teachers are able to check children’s understanding and challenge them.

 We enrich the curriculum by inviting visitors into the school and practical activities are used to inspire learning.
-Themed weeks are designed such as Science, Healthy Living, History, Geography, Art and DT to promote skills and embed the mastery approach.
+Themed weeks are designed to promote skills and embed the mastery approach.

 Individual education plans are devised, where appropriate, to ensure the curriculum is adapted to the specific needs of learners.
 The school will go to any length to meet the individual needs of children.